"How To Be Happy All The Time"

-He established the Self-Realization Fellowship during the first half of the twentieth century to help people find enlightenment.
+He established the Self-Realization Fellowship during the first half of the twentieth century to help people reach enlightenment.

 It is necessary to place Paramhansa Yogananda in his cultural context to understand the teachings he transmits in this little book.